MoinDalvs/Learn_Statistics_for_Data_science/README.md

 ![image](https://user-images.githubusercontent.com/99672298/191515724-5180d659-73ab-49a6-bb32-b9a58797599d.png)
 ![image](https://user-images.githubusercontent.com/99672298/191515822-6e2df8f4-f7fe-4214-afc7-ce289c7f8d68.png)

+### Pearson's correlation<a class="anchor" id="17.2"></a>
-#### Pearson's correlation is a measure of the linear relationship between two continuous random variables.
+It is a measure of the linear relationship between two continuous random variables.
 It does not assume normality although it does assume finite variances and finite covariance.
 When the variables are bivariate normal, Pearson's correlation provides a complete description of the association.

 **Spearman's correlation applies to ranks and so provides a measure of a monotonic relationship between two continuous random variables.
 It is also useful with ordinal data and is robust to outliers (unlike Pearson's correlation).**